 - The protagonists of Gran Fiesta Tour travel via flying sarape, essentially a magic carpet.

-- Video clips of Donald, Panchito, and Jose Carioca enjoying Mexican beaches, restaurants, and dances are seen during the attraction, which culminates with fireworks.
+- Donald, Panchito, and Jose Carioca enjoy Mexican beaches, restaurants, and dances during the attraction.

 - The segment with the dolls is reminiscent of It’s a Small World.

-- The theme song, “The Three Caballeros,” from The Three Caballeros is heard instrumentally throughout the attraction, with the trio singing the lyrics at the end of the voyage.
+- The theme song, “The Three Caballeros,” from The Three Caballeros is heard instrumentally throughout the attraction.
+In addition, the trio singing the lyrics at the end of the voyage.

 Hidden Mickeys are embedded on tiles on the platform base on the left side of your boat during the attraction’s final scene.
-A Hidden Mickey can also be seen in the smoke from the adjacent volcano.
+Also, look for a Hidden Mickey in the smoke from the adjacent volcano.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .

 Top 5 Tips for Grand Fiesta Tour Starring The Three Caballeros

 - With negligible wait times, guests can enjoy Gran Fiesta Tour at their pleasure.

 - Consider making an ADR for San Angel Inn and requesting a table with a view of Gran Fiesta Tour.